- Best in class antivirus

 The Avast firewall is enabled by default, and Avast advises you to leave it that way.
 In the software’s firewall tab, you can see all the networks your PC is connected to.
 It also enables you to set up a firewall network profile for each, choosing between public and private.
 The firewall adopts a more aggressive posture on the networks you mark as public.

 You can customize how the Avast firewall behaves by altering the application rules.
 Here you can allow/disallow applications to connect to the internet and determine how strictly the firewall oversees these connections.
-In our Avast review, we found the firewall to be a pretty powerful and useful tool.
+Throughout our testing, as well as in many Avast reviews, we found the firewall to be a pretty powerful and useful tool.
 It’s also one of the main incentives to sign up for a paid plan.

 One of Avast’s most powerful standout features is the Behavior Shield, which continually monitors all applications running on your computer for suspicious activity.
 Thanks to this shield, potentially dangerous files that appeared safe at first glance and bypassed the first line of defense can get detected by Avast.